sagemath/sagewiki_to_gh-2022-10-10/prep/2010/sessions.md

 == Current Homework ==

-These are still tentative, but will be settled within the next few days.

   * For Monday, July 26th
     * Have one trial worksheet ready
     * Share it with a specified organizer on the server (you will be contacted)